A request for information about WMFS activities aligned to cost reductions in Response levels – 18009

 This information is used to target Safe and Well visits, which is WMFS’s primary prevention activity to reduce accidental dwelling fires, serious and fatal injuries.

-Performance and progress is measured and monitored through Key Performance Indicators and targets set for: –
+Performance and progress are measured and monitored through Key Performance Indicators and targets set for: –

 - The number of accidental dwelling fires

 - The number of injuries from accidental dwelling fires

 - % of Safe & Well visits completed that were referred from partners

 - % of Safe & Well visits completed for those at risk and vulnerable to fire

 Accidental dwelling fires are slightly down during quarter 3 of the financial year (October – December) than they were in 2016/17.
 There have been 431 accidental dwelling fires this year compared with 445 in the same 3 months last year.
 There is a slight increase in the financial year to date of 1.9%.

 Injuries from accidental dwelling fires are significantly lower year to date (April 17 – End December 18) that in 2016/17 with a % decrease of 20% year to date financial year 2017/18.
 The greatest decrease was seen in December 2017 where there was a 53% decrease in the number of people injured in accidental dwelling fires.

 Currently, WMFS has a target of completing 50% of it’s Safe & Well visits because of referrals from partner organisations.
 Between April 2017 and December 2017, the number of Safe & Well Visits completed because of referrals from Partners has increased from 36.6% at the end of June to 56.4% at the end of December.